ryansheehy0/Neo-C/possible_features.md

 ## Probable Possibly included features
+- What about PASCAL_CASE for constants?
+That isn't allowed?
+Maybe instead of the `const` keyword you just make the variables in PASCAL_CASE in order to define them as constants.
+Can variables change from non constants to constants?
 - You can have functions within functions.
 	- Can you have classes within classes?
 No. Don't do this.
 It could be confusing.
 	- Assigning functions to variables?